PCSchmidt/skillswapappmvp/docs/dev_journal.md

 # SkillSwap MVP Development Journal

+## May 7, 2025 (Late Morning) - Resolving Deployment Path Issues (Phase 5)

+After setting up the staging environment this morning, we encountered some critical import path resolution issues during the Vercel deployment:

+### Deployment Issues & Solutions

+1. **Import Path Resolution Fix**
+   - Identified module resolution errors in the build logs
+   - Discovered inconsistent import path usage across files:
+     - Some files were using relative imports (`../../../lib/supabase/client`)
+     - Others were using path aliases (`@/lib/supabase/client`)
+   - Standardized imports to ensure consistency:
+     - Updated `SignupForm.tsx` to use proper relative imports
+     - Changed auth-related pages to use the path aliases configured in tsconfig.json

+2. **Comprehensive Documentation**
+   - Created detailed documentation in `docs/deployment_path_fix.md`
+   - Documented the issue, solutions, and best practices for future reference
+   - Established consistent import path patterns to follow moving forward:
+     - Use path aliases (`@/`) for app and components directories
+     - Use relative imports for files in the same directory
+     - Always use path aliases for utility functions and shared components

+3. **Code Changes**
+   - Fixed imports in the following files:
+     - src/components/auth/SignupForm.tsx
+     - src/app/auth/complete-profile/page.tsx
+     - src/app/auth/verify/page.tsx
+     - src/app/auth/reset-password/page.tsx
+     - src/app/auth/resend-verification/page.tsx
+   - Committed and pushed changes to the dev branch

+### Key Learnings

+1. In local development, both import styles (relative and alias) work fine, but Vercel's build process has stricter path resolution
+2. Path inconsistencies that don't cause issues locally can lead to build failures during deployment
+3. It's important to standardize on a single approach to imports throughout the codebase
+4. Running a local production build (`npm run build`) before deployment can help catch these issues early

+### Next Steps

+1. Re-attempt Vercel deployment with the fixed import paths
+2. Complete remaining staging environment setup tasks
+3. Validate all auth-related functionality works correctly in the staging environment
+4. Consider implementing a linting rule to enforce consistent import styles

+With these path issues resolved, we should be able to successfully deploy the application to the staging environment and continue with our deployment preparation tasks.

 ## May 7, 2025 (Morning) - Staging Environment Setup and Deployment (Phase 5)

 Following yesterday's successful production database setup, today we're proceeding with the staging environment configuration and initial deployment: